HackRVA/badge2024/BADGE-APP-HOWTO.md

 you might do:

 ```
-	int x = (1 << 8); /* fixed point value for 1. */
+	int x = (1 * 256); /* fixed point value for 1. */
 ```

 This amounts to having 8 bits of data that is to the right of the "decimal point" (or, in this case the "binary point").

+Note that we multiply by 256 rather than explicitly shifting left 8 bits.
+This is because technically, shifting signed integers left can lead to undefined behavior.
+The compiler is smart enough to notice that 256 is a power of 2 and will convert this multiplication to an arithmetic shift left instruction anyway.
+Likewise a shift right by 8 bits is better accomplished by dividing by 256.

-Some care must be taken, when adding two fixed point numbers, you can just add them, but when multiplying two numbers, the result must be shifted right 8 bits, and when dividing, the result must be shifted left 8 bits, and shifts should be done at appropriate times to keep the calculations in the "sweet spot", avoiding over- or underflows.
+Some care must be taken with arithmetic operations.
+When adding two fixed point numbers, you can just add them, but when multiplying two numbers, the result must be shifted right 8 bits (divided by 256), and when dividing, the result must be shifted left 8 bits (multiplied by 256), and shifts should be done at appropriate times to keep the calculations in the "sweet spot", avoiding over- or underflows.

 Supposing that you have x, y coordinates of a spaceship in fixed point with 8 bits to the right of the "binary point", when it comes time to use these coordinates to draw the spaceship, you just shift the values right 8 bits before using them, like so:

 ```
-	FbMove(x >> 8, y >> 8);
+	FbMove(x / 256, y / 256);
 	draw_spaceship();
 ```